 Excavators; machines lug NASA rockets to the launch pad; cruise ship; machine to create a fusion reaction.

-Without gasoline, modern life would grind to a halt.
+Traces the history and evolution of the world's most important fossil fuel; without gasoline, modern life would grind to a halt.

 Tugboats; roller-coasters; funicular railroads; flat-bed truck; 747.